 Many drugs cause insomnia as a side effect, and if the insomniac notices sleep disturbances upon starting or modifying a medicine, it is worth mentioning this to the prescribing doctor.
 It may be possible to get another medicine that does not interfere with sleep.

-Light therapy is employed mainly for circadian disorders, which are a common cause of insomnia.
-Light therapy is totally drug-free.
-Light is important in so much of our circadian cycles.
+Light therapy (or phototherapy) is employed mainly for circadian disorders, which are a common cause of insomnia.
+Light therapy is totally drug-free, and involves a light-emitting box located next to the bed.
+Light is important in so much of our circadian cycles, so exposure to light can help sleep patterns get back on track.

 Sleep restriction therapy

 Intentionally limiting time in bed so that the insomniac has fewer chances to lie awake is proven to help battle insomnia, and involves no medication.
-This is related to CBT, and can be done under the supervision of a therapist, but anyone with enough self-discipline should be able to manage it on their own.
+This is related to CBT, and should always be done under the supervision of a therapist.

 Another technique is called paradoxical intention.
 The person takes care to establish good sleep hygiene but tries to lie in bed and NOT fall asleep.

-Formal relaxation therapy – there are many regimens – helps some people get into a state conducive to sleep before they go to bed.
+Formal relaxation therapy helps some people get into a state conducive to sleep before they go to bed.
 Lullabies are arguably a form of relaxation therapy for small children and music can be useful for adults, too.

 CPAP machines are used to help people with sleep-disordered breathing.
 They are not specifically FDA-approved for insomnia, but because breathing problems induce sleep maintenance insomnia, CPAPs can help.
 They are quite expensive, and although covered by many insurance policies, the coverage is generally only if you have been diagnosed with apnea.